ethanptruong/cse15l-lab-report/LabReport1.md

 11 [user@sahara ~]$ pwd
 12 /home
 ```
->I first tried to use the change directory or '''cd''' command to change the directory
+>I first tried to use the change directory or
+>'''
+>cd
+>''' command to change the directory
 >to lecture 1 from the home directory.
 Using the *pwd* or "print working directory"
 >command to demonstrate my current folder is now lecture1.
 The command worked as
 >intended because the working directory was lecture 1.
 There was no error.